 - ...
 Aircraft are to remain assembled while waiting in the queue.
 Teams will install the propulsion batteries once reaching the 3rd "On Deck" position (i.e. when the aircraft is 3rd in the queue, the team must begin to install the batteries). - ...
 Aircraft may not have any work performed in the starting line queue, other than as specified above at the 3rd On Deck position.
 Aircraft propulsion batteries may be left out of the aircraft when in line. - ...
-Aircraft batteries may be charged while the aircraft is in the queue IF AND ONLY IF the batteries are removed from the aircraft.
+Aircraft batteries may be charged while the aircraft is in the queue IF AND ONLY IF the batteries are removed from the aircraft. - ...

-- ...
 The aircraft propulsion system(s) must be disarmed or "safed" during any time when crew members are preparing the aircraft. - ...
 Maximum flight support crew is: pilot, observer, and 3 ground crew.
-Only the designated ground crew may reload the aircraft payload .
+Only the designated ground crew may reload the aircraft payload.
 Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - ...
 Observer and all ground crew must be students.
 Only the pilot may be a non-student. - ...
 The upwind turn will be made after passing the upwind pylon.
 The downwind turn will be made after passing the downwind pylon.
 Upwind and downwind pylons will be 500 ft from the starting line.
 Aircraft must be "straight and level" when passing the pylon before initiating the turn. - ...
 Aircraft must land on the paved portion of the runway.
 Aircraft may "run-off" the runway during roll-out. - ...
 After landing, aircraft may taxi back to the starting line.
 Alternatively, aircraft may be carried back to the starting line; however, the team may not leave the pit area to retrieve the aircraft until the aircraft has come to a complete stop, and they are signaled it is "Ok" to retrieve the aircraft by the flight line judge.
-Aircraft experiencing damage during landing will be considered to have completed their flight where they come to rest and my not be "carried" to the starting line to "complete" a lap. - ...
-Aircraft will be considered to have only minor damage if they can be repaired and presented as flight worthy within 30 minutes of the end of that flight period.
-Aircraft with only minor damage will be credited with their full Single Flight Score. - ...
-Aircraft that can be repaired during the competition, but not within 30 minutes of the flight period, will NOT be credited with a score for that flight period. - ...
+Aircraft experiencing significant damage during landing will be considered to have completed their flight where they come to rest and may not be "carried" to the starting line to "complete" a lap.
+Determination of "significant -vs- non-critital" damage will be made by the flight line judges.
+Aircraft with "significant" damage will not receive a score for that flight.
+Aircraft with "non-critical" damage may continue to the disassembly task with no penalty. - ...
 Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
 Decisions on safe flight altitude will be at the discretion of the flight line judges and all rulings will be final.